impactmass/cordova-rave/readme.md

 Second, `npm run build`
 This ultimately creates a `rave.js` file into your `www` directory.
 Link to this file in your root index template.
+If you modify your config.json at anytime, you need to run the build again.

 ### Usage
 Completing the setup above exposes a `initRavePay` function for you to call to tigger the payment modal.

 Basic Usage: `initRavePay(options)`
-* options.customer_email
+* options.customer_email - (Required if customer_phone is not passed) Email of the customer
+* txref - Transaction Reference (Required) (Unique per transaction)
-* options.amount
+* options.amount (if not passed, the Rave modal shows amount input)
 * options.onclose (function) - Set behaviour onclose of the modal
 * options.callback (function) - Set how you want to respond after payment is done

 The fields you pass here gets merged (with preference) on your app-wide setup done above.
 This final config is then passed Rave.
-See below the full Rave options.
+See below more Rave options.

 ```

 PBFPubKey - (Required) Public key of the merchant
-txref - (Required) (Unique) Reference
 amount - (Required) Amount to charge
 currency - (Optional, defaults to NGN) Currency to charge the card in
 country - (Optional, defaults to NG)